HomeVertebratesHutia

 Conservation Status

-Of all extant species, only two, the Desmarest’s hutia and the prehensile-tailed hutia are commonly found today.
-The remaining are listed under the IUCN Red List as follows:
+Of all extant species, only Desmarest’s hutia has relatively stable populations and is listed under the Least Concern (LC) category of the IUCN Red List.
+The remaining species are listed as follows:

 SpeciesIUCN Category